Understanding Society

 Justice for Society’s Sake

 Could somebody please explain to me how the justice system works?
 I just don’t get it.
 It seems that we have become too tolerant of crime and too accepting of it.
 Crimes go unsolved and unpunished.
 Unsocial behaviour is frowned upon but largely brushed aside.
-It seems that we have become too fixated with trying…
+It seems we have become too fixated on trying to…

 • Public Policing – A Lesson in Restraint